 THE COMPRESSION STOCKING: FITTING

-Pressure-gradient stocking for control of venous valvular reflux must be prescribed ...
+Pressure-gradient stocking for control of venous valvular reflux must ...